kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 The demon beast of the game.

-It's dangerous, it's dangerous, it's far more dangerous than you can see on your smartphone.
-It was such a big ⁉︎
+It's dangerous, it's dangerous, it's far more dangerous and larger than how it looked on my phone.
+It was this big!?

-It's not a difficult level to come out in such an early stage, isn't it, a big idiot of the game!
+This level of difficulty shouldn't come out at such an early stage, you stupid game!